franzbu/EnhancedSpaces.spoon/README.md

 ```

 ### Custom Wallpapers
-For selecting individual wallpapers for each mSpace, add the following to your `init.lua`:
+For selecting an individual wallpaper for each mSpace, add the following to your `init.lua`:

 ``` lua
   -- individual wallpaper for each mSpace